Jinglab/irAEmodel/README.md

     # Run
     python generate_sentences.py -c test_count_exp_dat.txt -l 260 -s ./sentences.txt
 After running generate_sentences.py, the user will obtain a sentences.txt file containing cell-related sentences.
-When using this file for training, the user needs to add a column named irAE_related to the dataframe to indicate whether the cells are positively or negatively associated with the irAE phenotype.
-And with training.py to train irAE model.
+For training purposes, the user needs to add a column named irAE_related to the dataframe.
+This column should indicate whether the cells are positively or negatively associated with the irAE phenotype.

 #### 2.Training